 Black Dove: Mama, Mi’jo, and Me by Ana Castillo

-A beautiful autobiographical picture of growing up in Chicago as a Hispanic woman.
-Castillo, a feminist bisexual woman, tells a heartfelt and personal story of both her and her son’s coming of age in America through a Hispanic lens.
-While the chapters touching on her bisexuality and polyamory may be of the most relevance on this list, it may be Castillo’s openness about her son’s arrest and incarceration that will stick with readers the longest.
+Black Dove is a beautiful autobiographical picture of growing up in Chicago as a Hispanic woman.
+Castillo, a feminist bisexual woman, tells a heartfelt and personal story of her and her son’s coming of age in America through a Hispanic lens.
+While the chapters touching on her bisexuality and polyamory may be of the most relevance on this list, Castillo’s openness about her son’s arrest and incarceration may stick with readers the longest.

 Marbles: Mania, Depression, Michelangelo and Me by Ellen Forney

 The biggest “bi” in this graphic memoir is “bipolar,” as author Ellen Forney explores her creative life since her diagnosis of bipolar disorder.
 Fear not that this book is on the wrong list, however: Marbles also digs deep into the other “bi’ in Forney’s life, talking frankly about her bisexual identity.

 Orlando: A Biography by Virginia Woolf